 "I got the VCH piercing and let me say, it's been 8 days and I am in love!!!"

 "It's been almost 2 weeks now and I'm 100% satisfied.
 My only regret is not choosing the jewlery with pink stones on both ends-but that is changeable.
 I have 0 pain.
 The piercings look adorable, my husband loves how they sparkle.
 It's fun to have a little secret that only the two of us know about.
 The new sensations as a result of the piercings make it exciting as it heals."

-The good news is, if you try a piercing and decide you're not happy with it, it is very easy to get rid of…simply remove the jewelry.
+The good news is that if you try a piercing and decide you're not happy with it, it is very easy to get rid of…simply remove the jewelry.
 Under normal circumstances, there will be very little evidence remaining.

-There's not a whole lot available in the way of statistics on these matters, but I do have one research study I'm aware of, because I participated in it.
-The study was on Vertical Clitoral Hood (VCH) pideercings, and the results were reported in the prestigious (and conservative!)
+There's not a whole lot available in the way of statistics on these matters, but I do have one research study I'm aware of because I participated in it.
+The study was on Vertical Clitoral Hood (VCH) piercings, and the results were reported in the prestigious (and conservative!)
 American Journal of Obstetrics and Gynecology (AJOG):